soxueren/atsd/api/meta/entity-group/get.md

 ## Description

-Retrieve information about the specified entity group including it's tags.
+Retrieve information about the specified entity group including its tags.

 Membership in entity groups with non-empty expression is managed by the server.
 Adding/removing members of expression-based groups is not supported.